All Books

 by Tamara Ireland Stone

-A teen with OCD finds a secret poetry club and the courage to be herself.
+A girl with OCD finds her true self in a secret poetry club.

 Key Takeaways

-• Vulnerability is the key to finding genuine human connection.
+• Vulnerability is the secret key to unlocking true friendship.

 Who Should Read